amarshah1/python_smt/README.md

 This requires the `pysmt`, `python-sat`, and `egglog` packages, which I would recommend installing via `pip`.
 There is an issue getting the latest python `egglog` pacakge on Linux, but this should work on Mac (and in theory Windows).

 To run the solver: `python3 solve.py examples/nelson1.smt2`.
-Use the flag `-log` to print an internal log.
+You can use the flag `-log` to print an internal log.